Search by Keyword

 Thinking the song was complete, a mono mix was also performed on this day in the EMI Studio Two control room by producer George Martin and engineers Ken Scott and John Smith.
-Four attempts were made at getting the perfect mono mix, them adding a good degree of ADT (“Artificial Double Tracking”) to the guitar solos in the process, the third try being the best.
-They also added some "slap-back" echo onto John's vocals during the "mother was of the sky" sections of the song, something John used a lot during his solo career years later.
+Four attempts were made at getting the perfect mono mix, the third try being the best.
+In the process, they added some "slap-back" echo onto John's vocals throughout the song, something John used a lot during his solo career years later.
 The last section of the song was manually faded out on this mono mix since it was actually a performance of the beginning of the song that went on for quite a while.
 After the group worked at recording yet another new song, John's “What's The New Mary Jane,” a tape copy of “Yer Blues” was made for review by John.
 The session finally ended at around 4:30 am the following morning.

 One slight recording of the song deserves to be mentioned here, one apparently done sometime in November of 1968.
 The Beatles owed their official fan club another Christmas message for 1968 but did not want to be bothered to assemble in EMI Studios to record one.
 Disc jockey Kenny Everett was sequestered to tape separate messages from each Beatle and assemble them all into a recording that could be pressed and distributed to their fan club members in Britain and the U.S.

 George's message was taped from a telephone call to America where he was busy producing the first Jackie Lomax album, and both John and Paul's contributions were taped individually at their respective homes.
-As for Ringo, the liner notes on the British cover for the disc explains that it was recorded “in the back of Beatle Ringo's diesel-powered removal van Somewhere In Surrey.”
+As for Ringo, the liner notes on the British cover of the disc explains that it was recorded “in the back of Beatle Ringo's diesel-powered removal van somewhere in Surrey.”
 If this is true (?!?), in the background of his message you can faintly here playing the finished recording of “Yer Blues,” which Ringo has since stated was one of his favorite songs on the “White Album.”

 On December 11th, 1968, John Lennon performed the song for a film called “The Rolling Stones Rock And Roll Circus.”
 This proposed film included performances by The Rolling Stones, The Who, Jethro Tull, Taj Mahal, Marrianne Faithfull, and a quickly assembled “supergroup” called The Dirty Mac which consisted of John Lennon and Eric Clapton on guitar, Keith Richards on bass and Mitch Mitchell (of the Jimi Hendrix Experience) on drums.